 Meaning

 In the quote “Any act often repeated soon forms a habit and habit allowed, steady gains in strength, At first it may be but as a spider’s web, easily broken through, but if not resisted it soon binds us with chains of steel.,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that resilience grows through challenges.
+It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.

 Theme